zaiisao/Documentation/en/Video/encryption_windows_agora.md

 ### Step 1: Enable encryption.

-Call `setEncryptionSecret` to enable built-in encryption and set the encryption secret.
+Call the `setEncryptionSecret` method to enable built-in encryption and set the encryption password.

 ### Step 2: Choose the encryption mode to use.

-Call `setEncryptionMode` to set the built-in encryption mode.
+Call the `setEncryptionMode` method to set the built-in encryption mode.

 ## Scenario 3: Use a Customized Encryption